Loading...

 Japanese Quick Reference

-Adjective usage, explanatory の, transitivity, and practical patterns for natural-sounding Japanese.
+Adjective usage, explanatory の, transitivity, comparisons, and practical grammar patterns.

 Adjective + だ